yPhil-gh/Emulsion/README.md

 ![Emulsion](https://yphil.gitlab.io/images/emulsion-01-platform_config.png)

 #### Games directory
-The directory where the games are stored for that platform ; Enter a path or better, use the Browse button
+The directory where the games are stored for that platform ; Enter a path or better, use the Browse button.
 #### Emulator
 The emulator for that platform.
-The name of a program installed on your machine, or the full path to an executable
+The name of a program installed on your machine, or use the Browse button to select the full path to the meulator executable.
 #### Emulator arguments
 The *optional* arguments for that emulator.
-Most don't need any, read on
+Most don't need any, [read on](#emulator-tips).

 ### Controls
 #### Home